Note on Iitaka Conjecture $C_{n,m}$: Introduction

 \section{Introduction}

-In this note, we work over $\C$.
+In this paper, we work over $\C$.
 An algebraic fiber space is a surjective morphism $f: X \to Y$ of smooth varieties, with connected fibers.
 A fundamental problem in birational geometry is the following Iitaka conjecture, denoted by $C_{n,m}$. \begin{conjecture} Let $f : X \to Y$ be an algebraic fiber space, where $X$ and $Y$ are smooth projective varieties of dimension $n$ and $m$, respectively, and let $F$ be a general fiber of $f$.
 Then

-\end{conjecture} Kawamata~\cite{Kawamatacurves} proved \( C_{n,1} \).
-He also established the conjecture in the case where the general fiber \( F \) admits a good minimal model~\cite{kawamataminimalmodel}.
-In particular, this result covers Kollár's result~\cite{kollargeneraltype} when \( F \) is of general type, as well as Fujino's results~\cite{fujinomaximal} when \( F \) has maximal Albanese dimension.
+\end{conjecture} Kawamata~\cite{Kawamatacurves} proved \( C_{n,1} \) and also established the conjecture in the case where the general fiber \( F \) admits a good minimal model~\cite{kawamataminimalmodel}.
+In particular, his result covers Kollár's result~\cite{kollargeneraltype} when \( F \) is of general type, as well as Fujino's results~\cite{fujinomaximal} when \( F \) has maximal Albanese dimension.
 Indeed, by~\cite{bchm} and~\cite{fujinogood}, varieties of general type and varieties with maximal Albanese dimension admit good minimal models, respectively.
 Viehweg \cite{viehweglitaka} proved $C_{n,m}$ when $Y$ is of general type.
 Moreover, Birkar~\cite{Birkar_2009} proved \( C_{n,m} \) for \( n \leq 6 \), and Cao~\cite{Caolitaka2} proved \( C_{n,2} \).
-Here, we are particularly interested in the case where \( Y \) is irregular (and hence \( X \) is irregular as well).
+It is also worth mentioning that Campana \cite{campanaorbifold} and Lu \cite{Steven} proved several results for the orbifold $C_{n,m}$ conjecture.
+Here we are particularly interested in the case where \( Y \) is irregular (and hence \( X \) is irregular as well).
 Recall that Cao and Păun~\cite{Caopaun} settled \( C_{n,m} \) when \( Y \) has maximal Albanese dimension (see \cite{HSP} for a nice exposition).
-In this note, we prove the following theorem. \begin{theorem} Iitaka conjecture $C_{n,m}$ holds when $\alpha(Y) = m-1$ or $\alpha(Y) = m-2$. \end{theorem}
+In this paper, we prove the following theorem. \begin{theorem} Iitaka conjecture $C_{n,m}$ holds when $\alpha(Y) \geq m-2$. \end{theorem}